What are some of the problems with Juvederm filler for bags?

 Juvederm for undereye bags

-Juvederm can work well for treating under eye bags in some people, but there is a limit to what can be achieved with a filler.
-Juvederm doesn't treat the bags themselves, but helps blend the area better with the cheek below.
+Hyaluronic acid fillers can work well for treating under eye bags in some people, but not all fillers are created equal.
+Juvederm likes to attract water and can give a little boost to filling.
+This may be great in places like the lip or nasolabial fold, but may not be desired under the eye where just the precise amount of filler is required.
+There is also a limit to what can be achieved with a filler.
+Fillers don't treat the bags themselves, but helps to blend the area better with the cheek below.
 A board-cerified plastic surgeon would be able to help choose the right treatment for you.

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.